Medical device: Japan

 Medical devices (excluding in vitro diagnostics) in Japan are classified into four classes based on risk:

 Classes I and II distinguish between extremely low and low risk devices.
 Classes III and IV, moderate and high risk respectively, are highly and specially controlled medical devices.
 In vitro diagnostics have three risk classifications.

 Rest of the world

-For the remaining regions in the world the risk classifications are generally similar to the United States, European Union, and Japan or are a variant combining two or more of the three countries' risk classifications.
+For the remaining regions in the world, the risk classifications are generally similar to the United States, European Union, and Japan or are a variant combining two or more of the three countries' risk classifications.

+ASEAN

+The ASEAN Medical Device Directive (AMDD) has been adopted by several southeast Asian countries.
+The nations are at varying stages of adopting and implementing the Directive.
+The AMDD classification is risk-based and defines four levels: A - Low Risk, B - Low to Moderate Risk, C - Moderate – High Risk, and D - High Risk.